2017 Theme: Water

 The Cornish-American Song Institute offers a three-week intensive study of Art-Song for vocalists,pianists, and composers in two of England’s most picturesque locales.
+We have an internationally renowned roster of faculty members and our list of guest master teachers includes such luminaries as soprano Teresa Cahill, and pianist Roger Vignoles.

 CASI students also experience England’s beauty, history, and majesty through several day trips.
 Our past years have included tours of and excursions to: